roborescue/adf-core-java/README.md

-# `rcrs-adf-core` RCRS Agent Development Framework
+# `rcrs-adf-core` RCRS Agent Development Framework (Core)

-(Linux) Instructions to download, compile and install the core of the Agent Development Framework (ADF)
+(Linux) Instructions to download and build the core of the Agent Development Framework (ADF)

 ## 1. Software Pre-Requisites